DidierRLopes/my-website/blog/2024-03-02-moving-from-london-to-the-bay-area-and-what-changed.md

 Growing up in Portugal I used to watch every Benfica game and then in high school you would talk about the games you watched during the weekend.
 There was no other sport, it was a binary - either you are a soccer fan or you don’t watch any sports at all.
 When I moved to London, this changed slightly, there were people that liked other sports but Soccer was still the main sport by a very big margin.
 People would fill up a pub to watch Soccer only - maybe the other sport that came closest was Cricket.

 In the US, people don’t really care about Soccer.
 It feels like it’s a sport that kids do, but adults don’t really talk about it or watch it.
 They know about Messi/Ronaldo, but aren’t really fans.
 On the other hand, American football, Basketball and Baseball are very big.
-Aquatic pole also seems to be popular in the Bay area.
+Aquatic pole also seems to be popular in the Bay Area.

 I remember when we got the apartment, I was walking my dogs and there was a soccer pitch nearby.
 I was super happy because I thought that I could do what I used to do in London and just show up to the ground on the weekend and do a pick-up play with random folks.
 Unfortunately, after several attempts of walking nearby I realized that the pitch was only used for kids to play soccer and never adults.
 In London, on a sunny day, it’s hard (maybe impossible?) to find a soccer field empty.